Building Objective-C iOS apps with CMake

 , dsymutil(1)

-a variety of Xcode-specific built-in directives each with specific options and
+of Xcode-specific built-in directives each with specific options

-defaults.
-Understanding how a recent version of Xcode builds a modern iOS
+and defaults.
+Understanding how a recent version of Xcode builds

 Let’s download and unzip the Xcode project from the previous article.